McCoyGroup/Psience/docs/Psience/BasisReps/StateSpaces/BasisStateSpace.md

 </div>

 Returns a subsample of the space.
 Intended to be a cheap operation, so samples along either the indices or the excitations, depending on which we have
 If we know the subsample is sorted then we can actually reuse more information and so we make use of that
+- `:returns`: `_`
+    >
 - `sel`: `Any`
-    >No description...
-- `:returns`: `_`
-    >No description...
+    >

 <a id="Psience.BasisReps.StateSpaces.BasisStateSpace.take_subdimensions" class="docs-object-method">&nbsp;</a>
 ```python